KellerJordan/modded-nanogpt/README.md

 This improvement in training speed has been brought about by the following techniques:
 * Modernized architecture: Rotary embeddings, QK-Norm, and ReLU²
 * The Muon optimizer [[writeup](https://kellerjordan.github.io/posts/muon/)] [[repo](https://github.com/KellerJordan/Muon)]
-* Use FP8 matmul for head, and softcap logits (the latter following Gemma 2)
+* Use FP8 matmul for head, and asymmetric rescale and softcap logits
-* Initialization of projection and classification layers to zero (muP-like)
+* Initialization of projections to zero (muP-like)
-* Skip connections from embedding to every block as well as from block 4 to 7
+* Skip connections from embedding to every block as well as from block 3 to 6
 * Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)
 * Flash Attention 3 with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup with YaRN
 * Align training batch starts with EoS and set a max document length
 * Accumulate gradients for 2 steps for embedding and lm_head before updating parameters
-* Enable model to back out contributions from first 8 layers before prediction
+* Enable model to back out contributions from first 2/3 layers before prediction
 * Polar Express implementation in Muon
 * Smear module to enable 1 token look back
 * Sparse attention gate